OSU-NLP-Group/UGround/README.md

 ## Citation Information

-If you find this work useful, please consider starring our repo and citing our paper:
+If you find this work useful, please consider starring our repo and citing our papers:

 ```
 @article{gou2024uground,